Home

 Once the desire is there, everything else will follow.

-I have tried to think of as many ideas and activities as possible which will encourage kids to decide using a pen is fun.
-You can see lots of creative writing tips and activities in our page on creative writing ideas, including:
+You'll find lots of ideas and activities which encourage kids to decide using a pen is fun in our page on kids writing ideas, including:

 • Keeping a kids blog